China orders artist Ai Weiwei to pay $2.4 mln for "tax evasion"

 Ai tweeted on Tuesday that the authorities had threatened the company's accountant and manager and prevented them from meeting him.

-Ai was detained at Beijing airport on April 3, prompting an outcry about China's tightening grip on dissent which has seen the detention of dozens of rights activists and dissidents.
+Ai was detained at Beijing airport on April 3, igniting an outcry about China's tightening grip on dissent which has seen the detention of dozens of rights activists and dissidents.

 The bearded, burly artist was the most internationally acclaimed of those detained, and his family has repeatedly said he was targeted for his outspoken criticism of censorship and Communist Party controls.